erroronline1/caro/readme.md

 * message unit users on newly approved forms and components, all if common

 #### purchase considerations
+* export a label for articles, e.g. traceable due to special_attention
+    * only purchase members for processed articles
+    * order number onclick with dialog like commission
+    * copy order number + dialog with entering delivery note number / consecuting number, vendor and article number hidden, passed to post like POST ./api/api.php/record/identifier/{appendDate}
+    * chain vendor, article-number and the above to a qr-code with readable option
+    * config.ini pdf label dimensions (35x85 dymo portrait mode)
+* order cancelling and deletion not allowed for group accounts

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?